arvigeus/AZ-204/Questions/Blob Storage.md

 ---

-Question: You arrive at work donned in your favorite furry costume and discover a task from your supervisor demanding you take the company's website offline in order to perform some maintenance on it.
-The website consists of a single `_index.html` file stored in Azure Storage's `$web` container.
-You promptly set the access level of that specific file to private and consider the job done as you dive into some leisurely Reddit browsing.
-Just half an hour later, your supervisor storms over to your desk and fires you on the spot.
-What could be the reason behind this unexpected termination?

-- [ ] Your choice of unconventional office attire: a furry costume (you did nothing wrong).
-- [ ] You erred in your task; you were supposed to set the access level of the entire `$web` container to private.
-- [ ] To make the site inaccessible to users, you should have set the entire storage account to private.
-- [x] You have a fundamental misunderstanding of how things function within Azure Static Site hosting.

-Answer: In this situation, to make the static website inaccessible, you need to turn off the Static Website hosting feature from your Azure Storage account.
-You know nothing...

-You actually cannot set the access level of an individual blob (file), but rather the access level is set on the container level.
-However, even setting the access level of the `$web` container to private wouldn't take the static website offline.
-This is due to the fact that Azure's static website feature always serves files in the `$web` container anonymously, regardless of the container's access level setting.
-Same goes for setting the entire storage account to private.

----

 Question: As an Azure Developer working for a company named Contoso, your task involves managing the company's Azure storage account.
 The storage account contains numerous block blobs, all of which are tagged with specific metadata indicating the project they are associated with.
 For instance, some blobs are tagged as "Project: Contoso".

 However, due to new privacy regulations, Contoso has decided to delete all blobs tagged with "Project: Contoso" as soon as possible after they have been uploaded to the storage.
 This is to ensure that sensitive data is not retained longer than necessary.